synheart-ai/synheart-behavior/README.md

 ### Events and Sessions
 **Event**
-An event is a single atomic interaction: tap, scroll, swipe, notification, call, idle_gap.
+An event is a single atomic interaction: tap, typing, scroll, swipe, notification, call, idle_gap.
 Each event contains:
 - timestamp
 - event type